-Key to the campaign is encouraging non-LGBT+ allies to show their support for the LGBT+ community.
+Key to the campaign is encouraging non-LGBTQ+ allies to show their support for the LGBTQ+ community.

 With this in mind, Proud Baggies decided to create a fan mosaic – using images of WBA supporters sent online and collected at recent matches, staff and players as mini-tiles to recreate the Proud Baggies’ logo.
 A mosaic was an obvious choice since it clearly represents the concept of strength in togetherness and the importance of inclusivity.

 In the Fan Mosaic every supporter becomes part of the bigger picture representing the importance of people coming together to support the cause and at the same time showing the diversity of the WBA fan base joining together as one.

 Themed around diversity (fans of all kinds) and inclusion (coming together for a common purpose) the work is a perfect representation of the ethos of West Bromwich Albion who have a long and cherished history of promoting equality in the game.

 Hannah & her Grandad enjoying a rare trip to The Hawthorns together.